farcrycore/plugin-social/README.md

 - **$s.onLinkedInLoad()** - required by the LinkedIn `in.js` SDK
 - **$s.farcryLogin()** - initiate a FarCry login using the login form on the page (e.g. from a "submit" event on the form element)
 - **$s.farcrySignUp()** - initiate a FarCry signup using the sign up form on the page (e.g. from a "submit" event on the form element)
+- **$s.farcryForgotPassword()** - initiate a forgot password email using the forgot password form on the page (e.g. from a "submit" event on the form element)
+- **$s.farcryPasswordReset()** - initiate a password reset using the password reset form on the page (e.g. from a "submit" event on the form element)

 The second &lt;script&gt; element initialises the LinkedIn in.js using `key: value` options;